ivannissimrch/ivannissimrch/README.md

 Welcome to my GitHub!
 I'm a self-taught **Front-End Developer** passionate about building scalable, maintainable real-world applications using modern web technologies like **React** and **TypeScript**.

+I love working on the logic, structure, and state flow of React apps.

 I have 8 months of experience working in **collaborative Agile environments** through [Chingu](https://www.chingu.io/), where I've contributed to full development cycles as part of international dev teams.

 ---